 After getting ideas as well as for deciding on a brochure type, you can start getting vectors or images that might be relevant to your brochures.
 These may either add to the information that you're planning to convey to readers or it may simply serve as an enhancement to the design.
 If you're planning to use your own photos to showcase the kindergarten facility, you're actually allowed to do so as long as the images are clear and appreciable.

 The content of your brochure should contain information that is capable of convincing parents to enroll their children in the facility.
 This should include details about the facility, the staff, their teaching strategy, and the activities that are going to be exposed to the children.
-And since brochures typically have a section dedicated for the introduction, you should also write about the background of the facility and their mission and vision.
+And since brochures typically have a section dedicated for the introduction, you should also write about the background of the facility and its mission and vision.

 As informative as your brochures can be, it wouldn't get much attention if the design isn't attractive enough.
 Although the target audiences here are the parents, the actual subjects are the children and their preferences need to be addressed as well.
 Give life to your brochures by making it colorful, and make use of the photos and illustrations that you've gathered in one of the previous steps to enhance the design of your creative brochures.

-If you choose not to print your brochures yourself and have it done by professionals, simply save your work in shareable file format.
+If you choose not to print your brochures yourself and have it done by professionals, simply save your work in a shareable file format.
 Aside from being shareable, consider going for printable brochures in order to easily produce copies of it.
 Start printing copies of your brochure and then fold them according to the type.
 Afterward, you can start distributing your brochures either by handing them out or by placing them inside reading materials.